 On July 25, 2022, the Company convened a special meeting of stockholders at which a proposal to extend the date by which the Company has to complete a Business Combination from July 27, 2022 to January 27, 2023 (the "First Extension Amendment Proposal") was approved.
 In connection with the special meeting, the Company provided the stockholders the opportunity to redeem all or a portion of their Class A common stock, and stockholders holding 24,781,028 shares of Class A common stock exercised their right to redeem such shares for a pro rata portion of the funds in the Trust Account.
 Consequently, approximately \$248,087,256 (approximately \$10.01 per share) was removed from the Trust Account to pay such redeeming holders.
 Additionally, in connection with the approval of the First Extension Amendment Proposal, the Company issued a promissory note (the "First Extension Note") in the principal amount of up to \$1,924,356 to the Sponsor, pursuant to which the Sponsor agreed to loan the Company up to \$1,924,356.
 The First Extension Note bears no interest and is repayable in full upon the earlier of (a) the date of consummation of the Company's Business Combination or (b) the date of liquidation of the Company.
-In order to further extend the period the Company has to complete a Business Combination beyond the 27th of a given month, an additional \$320,726 was to be deposited into the Trust Account commencing on July 27, 2022 and on the 27th of each subsequent month, or portion thereof, for each additional month that the Company requires to complete a Business Combination from July 27, 2023.
+In order to further extend the period the Company has to complete a Business Combination beyond the 27th of a given month, an additional \$320,726 was to be deposited into the Trust Account commencing on July 27, 2022 and on the 27th of each subsequent month, or portion thereof, for each additional month that the Company requires to complete a Business Combination from July 27, 2022 and on the 27th of each subsequent month, or portion thereof, for each additional month that the Company requires to complete a Business Combination from July 27, 2022 until January 27, 2023.
 As of December 31, 2022, \$1,924,356 has been deposited into Trust Account by our Sponsor.